-- 1. In exceptional cases and after careful consideration of the interests involved, the Board of Examiners or the Dean/the Faculty Board may ask the Executive Board to terminate or, as the case may be, refuse the enrolment of a student in a programme, if that student, through his/her behaviour or opinions ventured, has demonstrated his/her unsuitability for the practice of one or more professions for which he is trained by the programme s/he follows, or, as the case may be, for the practical preparation for the practice of the profession. - 2.
+- 1. In exceptional cases and after careful consideration of the interests involved, the Board of Examiners or the Dean/the Faculty Board may ask the Executive Board to terminate or, as the case may be, refuse the enrolment of a student in a programme, if that student, through the student's behaviour or opinions ventured, has demonstrated their unsuitability for the practice of one or more professions for which the student is trained by the programme the student follows, or, as the case may be, for the practical preparation for the practice of the profession. - 2.
 The relevant clauses of Maastricht University's Enrolment Provisions apply.